 The late sixties and early seventies keep rematerializing this season.

-Those years were reference points for Piazza Sempione
+Those years were reference points for Piazza Sempione, too, but this

 being the department store-friendly brand that it is, the interpretation

 wasn't quite as literal as what we've seen elsewhere.
 Marc Jacobs had